 3. Voluntary Informal Mediation

 Upon completion of the interview process, where appropriate, the Ombudsperson will convene an informal meeting to provide an opportunity for both sides to resolve the situation in an informal manner.
-To facilitate this process the Ombudsperson may seek the assistance of staff and/or legal counsel as s/he deems necessary.
+To facilitate this process, the Ombudsperson may seek the assistance of staff and/or legal counsel as they deem necessary.